drug-design/course/docs/chapters/adme-properties.md

 *[ADME]: Absorption, Distribution, Metabolism, Excretion *[In Silico]: means using silicon-based computer technologies to perform simulations, modeling and experiments

-Reliable in silico tools that predict specific ADME parameters from chemical structure alone would be extremely precious.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/silico-prediction-adme-properties-0734ace3'><i class='fa fa-play' aria-hidden='true'></i></button>Reliable in silico tools that predict specific ADME parameters from chemical structure alone would be extremely precious.
 They would be extremely useful for  the design of new compounds or compound libraries, for filtering screening results, and for assessing the potential of early hits and leads.
 This would facilitate the selection of drug candidates and their successful development with superior ADME properties.
 *[ADME]: Absorption, Distribution, Metabolism, Excretion *[in silico]: means using silicon-based computer technologies to perform simulations, modeling and experiments *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer